 Kaffir lime peels and leaves are often used in curry paste.
 They are about the same size and shape of regular limes but they have a bumpy skin.
 You probably won’t be able to get kaffir limes but the lime leaves are commonly available in Asian or Thai markets and come dried in packages.
 They can be also be ordered online but this is an item that is expensive and unless you plan to use a lot, it may not be worth the cost if you cannot find a smaller package locally.
 Pay no attention to claims of kaffir lime leaves being indispensable, and that the aroma and taste is so distinct that there is no substitution.

-Any time someone tells you that nothing can be substituted they are usually not really a cook, but someone who is just repeating something they've read in a foodie blog or book (or something like that).
+Any time someone tells you that nothing can be substituted they are usually not really a cook, but someone who is just repeating something they’ve read in a foodie blog or book (or something like that).
 Just because a similar ingredient is not exactly the same as another similar ingredient, does not mean that it will not produce a good flavor!
-A touch of both lime and lemon zest is a good substitute in your curry, just as the peel of regular lime can be used to replace kaffir lime in homemade curry pastes.
+The thing to keep in mind is that often we are using an alternative rather than a substitute.
+A touch of both lime and lemon zest is a good alternative in your curry, just as the peel of regular lime can be used to replace kaffir lime in homemade curry pastes.
 Adding fresh zest gives your curry a fresher and brighter taste, as well as a great citrus aroma, and to be honest, I prefer it over dried leaves, which must be removed from the curry before serving and give a more pungent but less bright flavor (in my opinion).
 Fresh kaffir lime leaves, as far as I know, are very difficult to come by in the states.

 You can put in vegetables you like, and you might already have an idea based on what you’ve had before at a Thai restaurant.
 But I’ll tell you the three vegetables that I like to have in for that “everyday” curry: bamboo shoots in strips, red bell pepper, and long beans (use green beans to substitute, cut into julienne).